awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ### Monitoring the status of a file transfer<a name="oracle-s3-integration.using.task-status"></a>

 File transfer tasks publish Amazon RDS events when they start and when they complete\.
+The event message contains the task ID for the file transfer\.
 For information about viewing events, see [Viewing Amazon RDS events](USER_ListEvents.md)\.

 You can view the status of an ongoing task in a bdump file\.
 The bdump files are located in the `/rdsdbdata/log/trace` directory\.
 Each bdump file name is in the following format\.